-Trend charts are central components of the webLyzard dashboard, using D3.js to render dynamic transitions - to show different source combinations, for example, or to incremental changes in a dataset.
-Building on existing functionality from previous projects, T6.1 has rewritten and extended the trend chart module to eliminate dependencies on third-party libraries, increase rendering performance, and support a wider range of usage scenarios (see Figure 2).
+Trend charts are central components of the webLyzard dashboard, using D3.js to render dynamic transitions - to show different source combinations, for example, or incremental changes in a dataset.
+Building on existing functionality from previous projects, T6.1 has rewritten and extended the trend chart module to eliminate dependencies on third-party libraries, increase rendering performance, and support a wider range of usage scenarios.